denislos/MemoryManager/README.md

 ## API

 #### `Callback funсtion` ####
-If any runtime problem appears, this function called to signal user about error.
+If any runtime problem appears, this function is called to signal user about error.
 Default function just prints address and error code, after which calls exit().

 You can change it by calling `void mm_attach_callback(void (*callback)(void* addr, int code))`.